Aman103767/E-Commerce-Application/README.md

 - Data Authentication and Validation for all the users (Admin and Customer)

+## Admin Features
+- Admin can access all Order details along with specific Order details using a particular customerId.
+- Admin can Add product and remove as well.

+## Customer Features
+- Customer can login in the application and update their information using their mobile number and password.
+- Customer can add product to cart and remove the product from cart as well.
+- Customer can update quantity after adding the product to the cart.
+- Customer can Order the product and Cancel as Well.

 - # Installation & Run
  - Before running the API server, you should update the database config inside the application.properties file.
 - Update the port number, username and password as per your local database configuration.